freeCodeCamp/i18n-curriculum/curriculum/challenges/german/06-quality-assurance/advanced-node-and-express/send-and-display-chat-messages.md

 In `client.js`, you should now listen for event `'chat message'` and, when received, append a list item to `#messages` with the username, a colon, and the message!

-Nun sollte der Chat voll funktionsfähig sein und Nachrichten an alle Clients verschicken!
+At this point, the chat should be fully functional and sending messages across all clients!

-Reiche deine Seite ein, wenn du davon ausgehst, alles richtig gemacht zu haben.
+Submit your page when you think you've got it right.
 If you're running into errors, you can <a href="https://forum.freecodecamp.org/t/advanced-node-and-express/567135#send-and-display-chat-messages-11" target="_blank" rel="noopener noreferrer nofollow">check out the project completed up to this point</a>.

 # --hints--